 What are your fitness struggles?
 Too many options?
 Not enough time?
 Too many rules?
 Take heart!
-Help is on the way!
+Help is on the way!by admin

 I mentioned a while back that sometimes you need a better architect to support a multifaceted fitness plan.
 With the help of a nice crossection of experts (and there are many more where those came from!)
 I layed out some good options for the midlife horses fitness quest in Chapter 4 of The Smart Woman’s Guide to Midlife Horses.

 But even so, I found myself struggling.
 Which exercises will I do today?
 What if I don’t have 30 minutes . . .or even 3?
 What if all I can managed to do is get to the barn, do enough groundwork to get my horse’s attention on me and then ride for just long enough to say I rode, but not nearly as long as I’d like to or that would do my horse much good?
 What if I just don’t FEEL like exercising with all the other stuff pulling on me today.
 What about all these friends I’ve been ignoring for so long they’ve all but given up on me?
 Do I exercise like I’m supposed to or go drink wine and giggle during this one spare hour I have today?